History of East Asia: Summary of history

 Recorded civilization dates to approximately 2000 BC in China's Shang dynasty along the Yellow River Valley, though the historically disputed Xia dynasty is said to have existed even earlier.
 Civilization expanded to other areas in East Asia gradually.
 In Korea Gojoseon became the first organized state around approximately 195 BC.
 Japan emerged as a unitary state with the creation of its first constitution in 604 AD.
 The introduction of Buddhism and the Silk Road were instrumental in building East Asia's culture and economy.

 Chinese dynasties such as the Sui, Tang and Song interacted with and influenced the characters of early Japan and Korea.
 At the turn of the first millennium AD, China was the most advanced civilization in East Asia and was responsible for the Four Great Inventions.
 China's GDP was likely the largest in the world at times as well.

-The rise of the nomadic Mongol Empire disrupted East Asia, and under the leadership of leaders such as Genghis Khan, Subutai, and Kublai Khan brought the majority of East Asia under rule of a single state, with the exception of Japan and Taiwan.
+The rise of the nomadic Mongol Empire disrupted East Asia, and under the leadership of leaders such as Genghis Khan, Subutai, and Kublai Khan, the majority of East Asia was brought under the rule of a single state, with the exception of Japan and Taiwan.
 The Yuan dynasty attempted and failed to conquer Japan in two separate maritime invasions.
 The Mongol era in East Asia was short-lived due to natural disasters and poor administrative management.
 In the aftermath of the Yuan dynasty's collapse, new regimes such as the Ming dynasty and Joseon dynasty embraced Neo-Confucianism as the official state ideology.
 Japan at this time fell into feudal civil war known as the Sengoku Jidai which persisted for over a century and a half.
 At the turn of the 16th century European merchants and missionaries traveled to East Asia by sea for the first time.
 The Portuguese established a colony in Macau, China and attempted to Christianize Japan.
 In the last years of the Sengoku period, Japan attempted to create a larger empire by invading Korea only being defeated by the combined forces of Korea and China in the late 16th century.